crosscon/context-based-auth-remote/README.md

 How the volumes are mounted can be arbitrary as long as the environment variables are adjusted.
 You are advised to load them from a `.env` file.

 The required certificates and keys can be created using the provided `create_keys.py` script.
 Alternatively, OpenSSL can be used.
+Sample keys are provided for testing in the `keys` directory.

 ## Using together with the CBA Demo Application